Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 1. Banana Republic

-We all like to know that we can buy our favorite or new long-awaited products at lower prices.
+Users like knowing they can buy their favorite or long-awaited products at lower prices.
 Banana Republic Factory used a countdown timer to draw attention to a clear, engaging message and its big-digit discount.
-The campaign's most crucial information is placed on the first screen, so there is no chance for the recipients to miss it.
+The campaign's most crucial information is displayed on the first screen, so recipients cannot miss it.

 2. Malooka

-We have heard about the power of anticipation.
-By sending out teaser emails, we make prospects anticipate our product launch.
+By sending teaser emails, you can encourage prospects to anticipate our product launch.
 But how will they know when Day X comes?
 The simplest and most effective way to let your customers know is by adding a countdown timer to your emails.

 3. Monica Vinader

-If your coupon applies to all the items on your website, yet you want to make your email concise, then this example is exactly what you need.
+If your coupon applies to all the items on your website and you want to keep your email concise, this example is exactly what you need.
 It’s not overloaded with images; it just says how soon the sale ends.

 4. Click-Fill-A